 7. Exemptions from modular training for functions, roles and tasks

 Exemptions from modular training may be permissible and will be dependent on the information provided on previous training and expertise.
-The principles on which such exemptions are given should be transparent.
+The principles on which such exemptions are granted should be transparent.

-Approval of training exemptions could either be made by the competent authority or, where clearly defined criteria have been made available to the establishment by the competent authority, this may be approved at the local establishment level (by the Article 24(1)(c) person), with any such exemptions recorded and available for inspection by the competent authority.
+Approval of training exemptions could either be made by the competent authority or, where clearly defined criteria have been made available to the establishment by the competent authority, approved at the local establishment level (usually by the Article 24(1)(c) person), with any such exemptions recorded and available for inspection by the competent authority.

 Some form of mutual recognition of approved training courses at least within the Union is needed to facilitate movement of personnel.
-If a person has completed an accredited/approved course in another Member State which demonstrably fulfils the relevant learning outcomes and agreed quality criteria (see section on course quality) then it should not be necessary to repeat the modules (except national legislation) i.e. be exempt from some modules.
+If a person has completed an accredited/approved course in another Member State which demonstrably fulfils the relevant learning outcomes and agreed quality criteria (see section on course quality) then it should not be necessary to repeat the modules (except national legislation) i.e. be exempt from repeating some modules.

-Designated veterinarians may be exempted from training modules where it is expected or they can demonstrate that they have already acquired the knowledge and skills as specified in the learning outcomes.
+Veterinarians may be exempted from training modules if it is expected or they can demonstrate that they have already acquired the knowledge and skills as specified in the learning outcomes.
 During veterinary training, they will have acquired skills in anaesthesia and surgery permitting exemption from modules 20, 21, and 22.
 They will have been trained in biology and husbandry of many species including dogs, cats, and farm animals.
 They may be able to provide evidence for other species also.
-A veterinarian should be able to provide evidence or a statement to support exemption from module 3.1, 3.2, 4, 5, 7, 8 if they request this for relevant species to be in their care.
+A veterinarian should be able to provide evidence or a statement to support exemption from module 3.1, 3.2, 4, 5, 7, 8 if they request this for relevant species to be under their care.
 Many veterinary courses and/or post-qualification experience will not include rodents.

 Applications for exemption from training modules should contain evidence of all relevant training and previous experience, such that these may be mapped/matched to the framework and Member States training requirements.